Bluetooth may be a connectivity feature you are more used to on your smartphone, for sharing files, streaming audio to speakers, headphones and more.

 On your Apple or Android device download the Oral-B app from the app store.

-You also need a Bluetooth enabled toothbrush, which at the time of writing includes:
+You also need one of the Oral-B Bluetooth enabled toothbrushes, which at the time of writing includes:

 Once you have the app downloaded, you need to turn on Bluetooth from the settings on your mobile device.

 Once Bluetooth is enabled on your smartphone, open the app and follow the on-screen direction for pairing the brush.
 The process takes just a few seconds normally and is completed most often by turning the brush on or pressing the cleaning mode button.